Planet-Moon/AdaptiveFilter_Cpp/README.md

 # AdaptiveFilter_Cpp

-Implementation of an RLS adaptive filter using C++.
+Implementation of an RLS and LMS adaptive filter using C++.

 The alorithm itself can be reduced to have no external dependencies.
 Dependencies are: